GameStop and Short Squeeze

 So what's next?

-There is currently an ongoing SEC and the federal government investigation to find out corrupt individuals involved in any coordinated "pump and dump" tactics. i.e., to see if a set of bad actors drove the price high profited and then started to dump the stock.
+The SEC and the federal government launched investigations to find out if any individuals carried out a coordinated "pump and dump" scheme.
+They want to determine whether bad actors drove the price up, took profits, and then dumped the stock.

-In Conclusion, this appears to be another financial debacle that no one expected.
-At least our open and free market showed resilience and did not collapse the entire market.
-Further learning from these incidents and incorporating necessary changes will make our markets even more robust.
+In conclusion, this was a financial event that no one expected.
+At least our open and free market showed resilience and did not collapse.
+Learning from incidents like these and making necessary changes will make our markets even stronger.